FanaroEngineering/fanaro.io/articles/why_play_go/Feedback on Why Play Go.md

 - Maslow's Hierarchy of Needs
 - Rewards narrow our minds to very small sets of possibilities.
 Whenever we need creativity, it goes awry.
 - Dan Pink:
   - Autonomy
   - Mastery
   - Purpose
 - Praising effort instead of ability makes people want to go for harder problems.
+  - Going for effort also means more resilience to failure.
+  - Praise for effort: focus on learning; praise for ability: focus on success.
+  - This can become a mindset later on, if consistently applied.

 ---